CHARLES DUFOUR

 MORE FROM CHAMPAGNE: CHRISTOPHE MIGNON | CHAMPAGNE TARLANT | ETIENNE CALSAC

 This Coteaux Champenois is made from Pinot Noir, Chardonnay, and Pinot Blanc from Charles’ vineyards in Ource.
 The grapes were whole-cluster pressed into neutral barrel for primary fermentation and malolactic conversion.
-After élevage, the wine (from the 2019 vintage) is blended with his reserve perpetuelle which has been going for nearly a decade.
-It was bottled in October of 2020 without fining, filtration, or SO2.
+After élevage, the wine (from the 2021 vintage) is blended with his reserve perpetuelle which has been going for over a decade.
+It was bottled without fining, filtration, or SO2.